 Support up to 8K Resolution & 6 Independent Displays

-Through combining discrete NVIDIA GTX 1050Ti and integrated Intel HD Graphics units, Premio GPU computers enable support for up to 8K resolution and six independent displays.
+Through combining discrete Nvidia GPU and integrated Intel HD Graphics units, Premio GPU computers enable support for up to 8K resolution and six independent displays.

 Versatile Industrial I/O Interfaces & Diverse Expandability

 Rich multi-functional I/O ports including Dual GbE (additional 4x LAN port on RCO-6020-1050TI), 4x COM, up to 8x USB, and 8 digital I/O ports allow Premio’s industrial GPU computer for better expansion and future utility.
 An additional up to 4 mini PCIe slots provide more flexibility for multiple applications.